 Welcome to my review of Cash From Home!

-Are you really gonna easily rake in the dough with this or is it just a rotten scam to steer well clear of?
+Are you really gonna easily rake in the dough with this in the next 5 minutes from now or is it just a rotten scam to steer well clear of?

 Owner: Mary Rogers (a fake individual).